Created on 05/06/2023 2:52:42 PM

 Other spellings include Piccapoule, Picquepoulle, Piquepout etc. There is a similar but unrelated Catalan variety Picapoll Blanco.
 However the rare Spanish Picapoll Negra is actually a clone.

 There are three different colour clones of Picpoul - Blanc, Gris and Noir.
 The gris is very rare, and the vast majority of plantings are of the Blanc clone.

 Picpoul de Pinet is a French AOC region on the Mediterranean Coast where the wine is a crisp dry white based on Picpoul.

-There are just a few at the moment, but we are sure to see more over the next couple of years.
+In 2019 when I wrote Rare Ozzies I could only find four producers.
+Now there are a couple of dozen producers, but we are sure to see more over the next couple of years.

 The wines from this variety are crisp dry with a good acidity.
 They make ideal accompaniments to oysters or tapas style snacks.
 Otherwise try them with more substantial seafood dishes such as fish soup or brandade (Salt cod with creamed potatoes and garlic).

 You can use this space to promote your winery or wine based business.